titu120/b2b-commerce/BULK_CALCULATOR_CONTROL.md

-# B2B Commerce Pro - Bulk Calculator Control
+# B2B Commerce - Bulk Calculator Control

 ## 🎯 **New Feature: Bulk Calculator Visibility Control**

 ### **Overview**
-The B2B Commerce Pro plugin now includes a new product-level setting that allows administrators to control whether the bulk pricing calculator is displayed for each individual product.
+The B2B Commerce plugin now includes a new product-level setting that allows administrators to control whether the bulk pricing calculator is displayed for each individual product.

 ### **How It Works**